-Licensees should develop practices and programs to engage individuals and entities directly involved with the gaming establishment to innovate, educate, problem solve, and improve relationships.
+It is recommended that gaming licensees develop practices and programs to engage individuals and entities directly involved with the gaming establishment to innovate, educate, problem solve, and improve relationships.
+These include:

-- Establish policies and practices to gather patron comments and to respond to patron complaints. - Provide opportunities for employees to anonymously voice relevant concerns or questions. - Designate easy to access space within the casino property for a GameSense Info Center.
-Within the GameSense Info Center, Licensees will designate an office for private meetings between patrons with concerns related to their gambling and counselors or other staff trained in crisis intervention, mental health triage, and the facilitation of a self-exclusion process. - Educate the public about how gaming machines work including differences between gaming machines offered and features of newly introduced games. - Actively engage with MGC funded researchers to facilitate access to needed information and enhance the exchange of information between evaluators and licensees.
+- Establishment of policies and practices to gather patron comments and to respond to patron complaints - Provision of opportunities for employees to anonymously voice relevant concerns or questions - Designation of easy-to-access space within the casino property for a GameSense Info Center.
+Within the GameSense Info Center, gaming licensees will designate an office for private meetings between patrons with concerns related to their gambling and counselors or other staff trained in crisis intervention, mental health triage, and the facilitation of a self-exclusion process - Public education about how gambling machines work, including differences between gambling machines, how their play options impact payout rates, and features of newly-introduced games - Active engagement with MGC-funded researchers to facilitate access to needed information and enhance the exchange of information between evaluators and gaming licensees